amirmasoudabdol/Bilbo/docs/data-strategies.md

 ## Linear Model

 In the case of Linear Model, SAM models $\bar{y} = \bar{x} + \bar{\epsilon}$ where $\bar{x}$ and $\bar{\epsilon}$ are  vectors of values drawn either from a single multivariate distribution, or a set of univariate distributions.
 Two following configurations showcase variants of this setup.
-As it is shown, it is possible to mix and match uni- and multi-variate distributions.
+As it is shown, it is possible to mix and match uni- and multi-variate distributions in order to acheive a certain population characteristics.

 SAM supports a wide range of statistical [distributions](/distributions.md).
 While most distirbutions accept a set of predefined parameters, multivariate normal distribution offers some helper parameters for easier configuration, Table 1.
-While it is possible to fully configure mean, *μ*, and the convriance matrix, *Σ*; we are able to set fixed values for covariance and standard deviations and guide SAM to generate an appropriate covariance matrix.
+For instance, we are able to set a fixed value for covariance and standard deviation and guide SAM to generate an appropriate covariance matrix., e.g., setting `stddevs` to 1, and `covs` to 0 leads to the generation of Identity matrix of *m × n*.

+- [ ] TODO: Improve the table

 | **Parameters** | **Value** / **Type**                 |
 |:---------------|:-------------------------------------|